 Today the Archangel shines brightly on top of the world.
 This project involved shrouding the abbey spire with scaffolding and removing the statue by helicopter before it was replaced.
 A year long project during 2017 focussed on the restoration of the cloister.
 The Abbey therefore undergoes continuous building work led by the Chief Architect of Historical Monuments.

 Have a look at this video which shows the setting of this delightful island commune.

-A visit to Mont-Saint-Michel isn’t complete without visiting the abbey.
-Only certain parts of it are open to the public and you follow the signs which take you on a journey across three different levels and through time.
+A visit to Mont-Saint-Michel isn’t complete without making a visit to the abbey.
+Only certain parts of it are open to the public and you can follow the signs which take you on a journey across three different levels and through time.

 A Tour of The Abbey

 At the entrance to the abbey, is a stone staircase which will take you to a security point located in the original Guard Room.
 There may well be a queue of people here belonging to groups and tours.
 Groups take the left hand side of the staircase and individuals use the right hand side.
 Once through security (bags will be scanned and you walk through an airport-style scanner to check you have no metal objects on you), head for the ticket office on the right.
 Purchase your ticket, audio guide if required and pick up a leaflet.
 Retrace your steps to go back to the Guard Room and head over to another stone staircase once your ticket has been checked.
 You’re now on the lower floor of the building and are going to go up to the upper floor.